developdenver/Talk-Prep-Workshop/README.md

 ### Objective 1: Identify the parts of a strong talk introduction
 * Culture Talk Exemplar: [Zero to SRE by Kim Schlesinger](https://www.youtube.com/watch?v=JEVssm9VqtA&list=PLbRoZ5Rrl5ldRwunyzYNj1BfudZDorIlN&index=33&t=0s)
+    * Note: watch from the beginning to 2:15
 * Technical Talk Exemplar: [Test-Driven Development by Example by Toran Billups](https://www.youtube.com/watch?v=2b1vcg_XSR8)
+    * Note: watch from the beginning to 2:15

 ### Objective 2: Present a talk introduction that meets the criteria described in the Talk Introduction Checklist